ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 * **Evidence Locker** - This involves collecting and storing evidence of the development process, such as commit logs, build logs, and other relevant data.
 This helps in tracing back and understanding what happened at different stages of development.

-**Security and Compliance Center (SCC)** - This reference architecture utilizes the Security and Compliance Center (SCC) which defines policy as code, implements controls for secure data and workload deployments and assess security and compliance posture.
-For this reference architecture two profiles are used.
-The [**IBM Cloud Framework for Financial Services**](https://cloud.ibm.com/docs/framework-financial-services-controls?topic=framework-financial-services-controls-overview) and **AI ICT Guardrails**.
+* **Security and Compliance Center (SCC)** - This reference architecture utilizes the Security and Compliance Center (SCC) which defines policy as code, implements controls for secure data and workload deployments and assess security and compliance posture.
+For this reference architecture two profiles are used, the [**IBM Cloud Framework for Financial Services**](https://cloud.ibm.com/docs/framework-financial-services-controls?topic=framework-financial-services-controls-overview) and **AI ICT Guardrails**.
 A profile is a grouping of controls that can be evaluated for compliance.